5T33Z0/Clover-Crate/RtVariables/README.md

 As of Clover r5151, `HWTarget` is [broken](https://www.insanelymac.com/forum/topic/284656-clover-general-discussion/?do=findComment&comment=2800185) in macOS Ventura.
 As a consequence, you can't install OTA updates when using an SMBIOS of a Mac model with a T2 security chip.
 Do the following to re-enable System Updates (for now):

 - Add `RestrictEvents.kext`
-- Add boot-arg `revpatch=sbvmm` &rarr; Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer.
+- Add the following boot-args:
-- Optional (if you are using hardware not supported by Big Sur 11.3 or newer):
+	-  `-no_compat_check` &rarr; allows inatlling/booting macOS with an unsupported SMBIOS/Board-ID
-  - Change SMBIOS back to the correct/native one designed for your CPU family for optimal compatibility and performance.
+	-  `revpatch=sbvmm` &rarr; Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer.
-  - Add boot-arg `-no_compat_check` to allow booting with the unsupported board-id of said SMBIOS
+  - Change SMBIOS to the correct/native one designed for your CPU family for optimal compatibility and performance.

 **More details here:** [Fixing issues with System Update Notifications in macOS 11.3 and newer](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates#what-about-clover)